ervandew/eclim/doc/content/vim/java/search.rst

 - -x <context> (Default: declarations): The context of the search, where possible context values include

-  - all - All occurances.
+  - all - All occurrences.
   - declarations - Declarations matching the pattern or element.
   - implementors - Implementors of the pattern or element.
   - references - References of the pattern or element.